-Figure 1-4.
-Four-Quadrant System with Resistive Shunt

-The high-stability four-quadrant precision current transducer-based configuration, depicted in Figure 1-5, typically increases the system stability by an order of magnitude.

 Figure 1-5.
+Dual-Quadrant System with Resistive Shunt

+The high-stability dual-quadrant precision current transducer-based variation, depicted in Figure 1-6, typically increases the system stability and accuracy (over that of the resistive shunt version) by an order of magnitude.

-Four-Quadrant System with Precision Current Transducer Option
+Figure 1-6.
+Dual-Quadrant System with Precision Current Transducer Option